-If it gets to the point where you have to take a quiz or become Inspector Gadget to decode whether or not someone actually wants you in their life…
+If it gets to the point where you have to take a quiz or become Inspector Gadget to figure out whether or not someone wants you in their life…

-It’s not romantic comedy cute, it’s not flattering, and it’s definitely not worth your time.
+It’s not cute, it’s not flattering, and it’s definitely not worth your time.
 It’s a red flag.

 But what do you do when your ex wants you back for real (and makes it very clear)?

-How are you supposed to proceed with the one person who’s now assuring you, won’t break your heart in the same way – or any way – that they ALREADY have?
+How are you supposed to proceed with the one person, who’s now assuring you, that they won’t break your heart in the same way they ALREADY have?

 You’re suddenly hearing everything that you wanted to hear and seeing everything that you wish you could have seen before the tornado hit.
 Or maybe, you’re just getting more crumbs.
 But because there are so much more than the few you got in the past… it stops you in your tracks.